script-0/The-Journey/readme.md

 An extremely common vulnerability is the lack of sanitization of inputs.
 When this happens, it is normal to be able to explore XSS or SQL Injection for example.

 ```
+1. Understand how application works

-1. First try to not activate some type of existent WAF with payloads.
+First try to not activate some type of existent WAF with payloads.
 Try what characters are allowed and processed by the Web Application like: / < > ` " '

+2. Test with payload

-2. First payload I like to try: "><script>alert("XSS")</script>
+First payload I like to try: "><script>alert("XSS")</script>

+3. XSS triggered?
+Maybe we have SQLi

-3. Whenever I find XSS vulnerability, I try SQL Injection on same parameter.
+Whenever I find XSS vulnerability, I try SQL Injection on same parameter.

+4. Bypass HTML security mechanisms

-4. Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for your payload.
+Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for your payload.
 When we intercept the request, we already bypass the HTML security.
 ```